PeterVranken/comFramework/codeGenerator/readMe.md

 ### Release 1.13.0

-This version increment was made when the project moved from SourceForge to GitHub to make a clean break.
+This version increment was made to make a clean break when the project moved from SourceForge to GitHub.
 In fact, there are no significant changes to the DBC code generator since the last release, but there are a number of smaller corrections, mostly to the documentation.

 ### Release 1.12.0